 The West End SELPA contracts with San Joaquin County Office of Education for implementation of the Special Education Information System (SEIS), which is a web-based IEP program.
 West End member LEAs incur the total web-based IEP cost on a per Pupil Count basis.
 These annual expenses include license and customization fees.
-Additional costs for maintenance fees associated with customized web-based IEP forms may also be incurred.
+Additional costs for e-signature features or maintenance fees associated with customized web-based IEP forms may also be incurred.